telliott99/Swift-write-ups/Closures.md

 Calling `f` with the input `n = 10` yields a function that when called with the input `m = 1` gives the result `11`.

-We can streamline this a little bit by defining a typealias for the function type:
+We can streamline this a little bit by defining a typealias for the function signature:

 ``` swift
 typealias itr = ((Int) -> (Int))